WART radio, along the tracks beside the French Broad River in Marshall, NC.

 Not exactly.
 AM and FM work differently, but both have limited range, and every station has its own coverage pattern.
 And none of those equal cellular Internet and satellite radio in overall coverage, though both of those have limitations as well.

 If we were to zero-base radio today, we probably wouldn’t have stations at all.
-We’d have streams and podcasts, over the Internet, coming from anybody who wants to put out what’s still called programming.
+We’d have streams and podcasts, over the Internet, coming from anybody who wants to put out whatever they please.
 It would all be delivered by fiber, copper wiring, and cellular wireless, perhaps with satellite broadcasting thrown in.

 The simple fact is that AM radio is moving toward obsolescence while its popularity drops toward zero.
 (Ratings on the whole are bad and getting worse.)